shadow578/ms365-css-designer/src/components/designer/README.md

 1. open `./definitions/generators.ts`
 2. add a new entry for the kind in the `GENERATORS` object, providing a function that generates the CSS value part for the property based on the data structure defined in the kind. refer to the existing generators for examples.

+#### add a new test case for the generator

+1. open `./tests/generators.test.ts`
+2. add a new test case for the newly created property kind that tests the CSS generation logic. use the existing tests as a reference for how to structure the test cases.